LittleGitPhoenix/Functionality.Settings/README.md

 # General principle

 Settings are represented as a simple poco class within an application, so that the program can access its defined properties.
 In the background, those settings are stored in some kind of external storage.
-Mostly this are text files of different formats like the commonly used are xml or json files.
-A typical settings provider now has the task, of synchronizing the externally stored settings with settings class of the application.
+This storage could be text files of different formats like the commonly used xml or json files.
+A typical settings provider now has the task of synchronizing the externally stored settings with the settings class of the application.

 # Usage

-To provide settings for an application, a simple poco class containing some properties has to be created.
+To provide settings for an application, a simple class containing the relevant properties has to be created.
 To use the class with this settings library, it must implement the empty **_ISettings_** interface.
-Loading and saving the settings is the purpose of an **_ISettingsManager_**.
-The concrete implementation of such an ISettingsManager handles the details of synchronizing the data source and the settings class.
+Loading and saving the settings is the responsibility of an **_ISettingsManager_**.
+The concrete implementation of such an **_ISettingsManager_** handles the details of synchronizing the data source and the settings class.

-Here is an example on how to set up using settings:
+Here is an example showing how an **_ISettingsManager_** is used to obtain a settings instance:

 ``` csharp
 var settingsManager = new ISettingsManager(); // Obviously this has to be replace with a concrete class.